Things To Do

 Interpretive activities: A full schedule of interpretive activities are offered Memorial Day to Labor Day.
 A modified schedule of activities will take place in September and October.

 Ranger Talks explore the natural and cultural history of the monument.
 These 20 minute talks meet in front of the Visitor Center and are handicap accessible.
 Subjects and times vary and will be announced prior to each program.

-The TOWER WALK enables visitors to explore Devils Tower with a ranger on the Tower Trail.
+The Tower Trail enables visitors to explore Devils Tower with a ranger on the Tower Trail.
 This 1 ½ hour guided walk begins in front of the Visitor Center.
 Good walking shoes and water are recommended.

 The Summer Cultural Program brings speakers and performers from the area to the park to present programs with tribal, historical or climbing themes.
 Check at the Visitor Center when you arrive at the Monument.